Inedo/inedo-docs/Content/BuildMaster/installation-maintenance/buildmaster-upgrading/buildmaster-upgrade-2024.md

 You should make sure your [installation is backed-up](/docs/installation/backing-up-restoring).
 :::

-While you can upgrade from BuidMaster 6.1 and later to BuildMaster 2024 (i.e. there is no need to install intermediate versions), you can only rollback to BuildMaster 2023 without restoring your database.
+While you can upgrade from BuildMaster 6.1 and later to BuildMaster 2024 (i.e. there is no need to install intermediate versions), you can only rollback to BuildMaster 2023 without restoring your database.

 ## Rolling Back